 Social vs. Solo: For example if a woman's favorite hobby was knitting or something else that could be done in more isolation, putting her in a highly social environment could result in her becoming more reclusive.
 Conversely, if someone was incredibly social in their 40s, with lots of outside-the-home activities and friends, a more social environment is appropriate.

 Friends and Acquaintances: It's also important, to some degree at least, to ask about the types of people in the facility and how they match up with the potential resident.
 "Were they CPOs and CFOs or were they a working person who worked in the mailroom?"
 Maisano asked.
-It's important, she noted, to ensure that at least some of the residents fit the personality background of the family member considering that facility.
+It's important, she noted, to ensure that at least some residents fit the personality background of the family member considering that facility.

 Evaluate Staff and Administration